Le 11 Juin 2009

 Le 7 Juin 2009:

-My last Sunday at Versailles… This is not a happy thing.
-I love All of the people in this ward and once again, I made another little friend at church.
 Little children are unbiased when it comes to language (even though I spoke French with them), they seemed to be loving as long as you smiled and treated them just right… a bridge of friendship I’m grateful that I have.

 It was weird saying bye to my friend Erwan cause I literally will probably never see him again, or anyone else in that ward for that matter.